pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

 ## <a id="registry-retention-policy"></a> (Optional) Set up your registry retention policy

-If the registry specified to push scan results to support retention policies, you can configure the registry to delete old scan results automatically depending on your archival requirements.
+If the registry specified to push scan results to supports retention policies, you can configure the registry to delete old scan results automatically depending on your archival requirements.
 Scan result artifacts accumulate over time and with recurring scanning, artifacts can quickly consume storage space.

 For information about configuring Harbor tag retention rules, see the [Harbor documentation](https://goharbor.io/docs/2.5.0/working-with-projects/working-with-images/create-tag-retention-rules/#configure-tag-retention-rules).
 For example, you can configure Harbor to retain the most recently pushed # artifacts or retain the artifacts pushed within the last # days.